Ronnie76er/ronalleva/_posts/2010-03-29-cloned-a-git-svn-clone-now-git-svn-fetch-fails.markdown

 [git-svn](http://www.kernel.org/pub/software/scm/git/docs/git-svn.html),
-under the "Basic Examples" section, you'll see in there a procedure to clone a git-svn repo that someone has painstakingly already cloned from svn.Â  That's great, because it will save you hours and hours of mind numbing time that would normally take someone to clone an svn repo.
+under the "Basic Examples" section, you'll see in there a procedure to clone a git-svn repo that someone has painstakingly already cloned from svn.
+That's great, because it will save you hours and hours of mind numbing time that would normally take someone to clone an svn repo.
 That person may be tremendously happy...that is, until, you try to "git svn fetch" to get new revisions and branched